luigifcruz/CyberEther/examples/README.md

 - **Reusing Bundle Interfaces:** Even in static mode, interfaces from Bundles can be incorporated.

-#### Hello World
-This example provides the essentials needed to describe a flowgraph in CyberEther.

 #### Custom Interface
 This example delves deeper, illustrating an intermediate graph that includes hand-coded interactive interface elements.